murabus/murabus/content/studenttestimonials.md

 "I found the discussion portions the most valuable."

-"The interaction with the TA and hos willingness to work with me on my papers and prepare the class for the exam."
+"The interaction with the TA and his willingness to work with me on my papers and prepare the class for the exam."

 "I found group discussions to be most valuable.
 I did like that the discussion leader noted who was participating, and ensured that was reflective in the grade."